govtrack/govtrack.us-web/README.md

 ### Development without Vagrant

-To set up GovTrack development without a virtual machine, get the source code in this repository (use `--recursive`, as mentioned above), and then you'll need to follow along with the steps in our [Vagrantfile](Vagrantfile) by just looking at what we did and doing the same on your command line.
+To set up GovTrack development without a virtual machine, get the source code in this repository (use `--recursive`, as mentioned above).

+Then follow along with the steps in our [Vagrantfile](Vagrantfile) by just looking at what we did and doing the same on your command line.

 At the end: